devspace-sh/devspace/docs/pages/cli/deployment/kubernetes-manifests/remove-manifests.md

 devspace remove deployment [deployment-name]
 ```

-Before actually removing the manifest deployment, DevSpace CLI will ask you the following question:
+Before actually removing the manifest deployment, DevSpace will ask you the following question:
 ```bash
 ?
 Do you want to delete all deployment resources deployed?
 [Use arrows to move, type to filter]
 > yes